-Third-party “overlay” components are components that are displayed over the current content, and can implement modality features, such as making all HTML elements outside of their bounds non-interactive.
+Third-party “overlay” components are components that are displayed over the current content, and can implement modality features, such as making all elements outside of their bounds non-interactive.

 prop of the <Sheet.View>